 Throughout the pandemic, social justice issues have continued to come to the forefront as a result of police brutality against people of color.
 That’s why Goodwill of Southeastern Wisconsin and Metropolitan Chicago has amplified its efforts around diversity, equity and inclusion.

 In August, after an emotional week of protests in response to the shooting of Jacob Blake left some businesses destructed or closed in Kenosha, WI, local groups and businesses worked together to feed the community and bring positivity to the area.
 Goodwill employees Jenna Laurenzi and Miraje Woods participated in the community efforts, talking with many members of the Uptown community.
 See photos and read more about the event.

-Then, in September 2020, the Goodwill partnered with the YMCA of Metropolitan Milwaukee and Welcoming America on a multi-day Welcoming Week celebration of diversity and inclusion.
+Also featured during Community Day, the Goodwill partnered with the YMCA of Metropolitan Milwaukee and Welcoming America on a multi-day Welcoming Week celebration of diversity and inclusion.
 The event brought together the multi-cultural population of more than 100 employees at the James O. Wright (JOW) Center for Work & Training on Milwaukee’s northwest side.

 Welcoming Week activities focused on bringing employees together across lines of difference, educating on the importance of building inclusive communities welcoming of everyone to achieve collective prosperity, and creating an inclusive workplace where dignity, respect and equity are true norms.